Alan Oppenheimer: Voice acting

 Oppenheimer worked on The Transformers, most notably as two contrasting characters, the pacifist Beachcomber and the bellicose Warpath.
 His rendition of Seaspray was remarkably similar to Mer-Man, including the gurgling effects.
-He took over the voice of Roger Smith's butler Norman Burg in the English dub of the second season of The Big O. He was the voice of the unseen Alistair Crane on the soap opera Passions up until 2004, when the character was made fully visible and played by David Bailey.
-More recently, he provided the voice of the Scientist for the 2009 film 9 and Batman's butler Alfred Pennyworth in Superman/Batman: Public Enemies.
+He took over the voice of Roger Smith's butler Norman Burg in the English dub of the second season of The Big O. He was the voice of the never-seen Alistair Crane on the soap opera Passions until 2004, when the character was finally shown on camera, played by David Bailey.
+More recently, he provided the voice of the scientist for the 2009 film 9 and Batman's butler Alfred Pennyworth in Superman/Batman: Public Enemies.

 Oppenheimer's repertoire also includes video games, voicing Dr. Piotr Ivanovich in Soldier of Fortune II: Double Helix, Prometheus in God of War II and Jandor the Airship Captain in Nox.
-In Fallout: Brotherhood of Steel, he spoke the part of Harold, an ancient mutated survivor of nuclear holocaust who has appeared in four of the Fallout series games, and played the roles of The Chariot Master and Dyntos, God of the Forge, in Kid Icarus: Uprising.
-Oppenheimer also voiced the parts of a non-player character Soldier and the Wasteland Trader, and the NPC 'enemies' Cult Ghoul Thug and Kamikaze in Fallout: BoS.
-Also, in the English TG-16 port of Ys Book I and II, Oppenheimer voiced the roles of the Narrator, and the game's lead antagonist, Darm.
+He additionally voiced Harold in Fallout: Brotherhood of Steel, Dyntos and the Chariot Master in Kid Icarus: Uprising, and Darm and the Narrator in Ys.

-In 2019 he guest-starred on the animated series Tigtone and in Toy Story 4 as Old Timer.
+In 2019, Oppenheimer guest-starred on the animated series Tigtone and featured in Toy Story 4 as Old Timer.

 Personal life

 Oppenheimer married costume designer Marianna Elliott in 1958 and together they had three children.
-The couple divorced, but wed again in 1992 and remained married until her death in 2003.
-In 1984, he wed professional tennis player Marilyn Greenwood.
-They divorced in 1990.
+The couple divorced, but they remarried in 1992 and they remained married until her death in 2003.
+In March 2025, Oppenheimer was unable to attend a local convention because he contracted pneumonia.